sinarueeger/statistical-genetics-resources/statgen-reading.md

 If you are studying at a University in Switzerland, most articles will be free though, as the University libraries are already paying the journal.

-*Contributors: Sina Rüeger, Eleonora Porcu, Emilie Ha, Liza Darrous.*
+## Contributors

+- Sina Rüeger
+- Eleonora Porcu
+- Emilie Ha
+- Liza Darrous